Goyang Foreign Language High School

-The Goyang Foreign Language High School is a secondary school in Gyeonggi-do, Gwansan-dong, South Korea.
+The Goyang Foreign Language High School is a secondary school in Gyeonggi Province, Gwansan-dong, South Korea.
 It opened in March 2002.

 Goyang School focuses on preparing students for study abroad, and emphasizes language study in English, Chinese, Japanese, and Spanish.
 All students major in one offered language.
 The school also provides international study opportunities to prepare for exams such as the SAT, AP, and the TOEFL.

 Extracurricular Activities

 Goyang School offers several extracurricular activities, including: